balchanjp/reviewtrackerChallenge/readme.md

 This is a project made to answer gist.github.com/nvreynolds/c43c9c28c27f76488de2a85da33683ff

+This was the first time I have ever used the pytest testing module

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the challengeProject.
 Should be using python3